‘Madden NFL 18’ Tournament Gives Football Fans One Last Chance To Win Super Bowl LII Tickets

 Madden NFL 18‘s community LCQ event consists of single-elimination matches, which means only the player with a flawless record gets the opportunity to move on to the next phase of the competition.
 Winning at the Microsoft Store’s LCQ does not grant the winner the coveted Super Bowl tickets, though.
 Instead, it gives the winner of the grueling gauntlet an opportunity to compete at the Regional Championships being held on Saturday, January 13.

 Regionals is broken down into East, West, North, and South divisions.
 At this point, the tournament is invitation-only, pitting the winners from store locations within the same region against each other.
 It’s still a single-elimination competition, too.
 But, winning at the regional level earns the four competitors who come out on top a trip to Minneapolis.
-But, not the Super Bowl tickets.
+Just not the Super Bowl tickets.

 In Minneapolis the four regional championship winners will have to play for the tickets during a “Grand Finals” event scheduled to be held on Friday, February 2.